Strength Training for Seniors 2026: 12 Exercises to Build Muscle, Bone Density & Independence After 65

 Short answer: everyone.
 Long answer:

-• Even frail seniors in their 90s can benefit
+• Even frail seniors in their 90s may benefit

-• People with osteoporosis - weight-bearing builds bone
+• People with osteoporosis - weight-bearing may build bone

 • Those recovering from illness or surgery